 First.
 The CDC states that: “The whooping cough vaccine is very safe for you and your baby”.

-However, as we have seen repeatedly, the CDC is currently not a reliable source of unbiased information.
-Despite their recommendations and contention that it is “very safe” there have been no safety studies on pregnant women.
+However, the CDC seems to have undisclosed biases .
+Somehow the CDC is confident that the vaccine is “very safe” despite there being no safety studies on pregnant women.
 Currently, there are two options for vaccination during pregnancy with the Tdap:

 (1) Boostrix (Tdap – Category B – no human studies, animal studies seemed ok) Section 8.1, Line 319 of vaccine insert: